tijptjik/FEWD_1.0/intro/slides.md

 **THE DETAILS**

 * Instructors: Kit Yuen & Mart v/d Ven
-* July 15th – Sept 23nd, 2013
+* Oct 14th – Dec 18th, 2013
-* Meets Monday and Thursday from 7-10pm at CoCoon
+* Meets Monday and Wednesday from 7-10pm at CoCoon
 * Tuition is $25,000HKD
 * Payment plans are available
 * No pre-requisites
 * Maximum class size of 15 people
-* Registration ends July 12th
+* Registration ends Oct 1